Online credit card account set-up makes bill payment easy.

 When you view your credit card statement online, you will see your statement balance, minimum payment, and your current balance.
 But what does this mean, and how does it factor into the amount you have to pay each month?

-Your minimum payment is the least amount you need to pay in a billing period to avoid a missed payment and keep your account in good standing.
-“Good standing” means you won't be hit with a penalty or late fee.
-If you make the minimum payment, the remainder of your balance is carried over into the next month.
-You’ll still need to pay what's left, but as long as you make the minimum amount due, you can wait to pay it.
+Your minimum payment is the least amount you need to pay to keep your account in good standing.
+“Good standing” means your credit card company won't charge you a penalty or late fee.
+If you make the minimum payment, the remainder of your balance will carry over into the next month.
+You’ll still need to pay what's left, but when you make the minimum amount due, you can wait to pay the balance.

-If you’re on a tight budget you can make the minimum payment, but one downside is that any balance you have left will continue to be charged interest, so you’ll run the risk of accumulating credit card debt if you can't keep up.
+If you’re on a tight budget, you can make the minimum payment.
+One downside is that any balance you have left will continue to accrue interest, so you’ll run the risk of accumulating credit card debt if you can't keep up.

 Your current balance is the amount of money you have spent to date.
 This includes your statement balance plus any purchases posted on your account after the end of your billing cycle.